dicosta/training_node_server/README.md

   SIZE defaults to 10 when not provided
   NUM defaults to 0 when not provided
   The page_number is zero-based.

+  It also support additional query parameters for sorting and filtering
+  Sorting:
+    - sort_by (supported values: created_at, title, description, price_cents)
+    - sort_dir (supported values: asc, desc)

+  Filtering:
+    - filter_title (uses a 'like' query checking the value against title column)
+    - filter description (uses a 'like' query checking the value against description column)
+    - filter_price_cents_from & filter_price_cents_to (can define a min and/or max value to filter
+      by price_cents)
+    - filter_available_from & filter_available_to (can define two dates to look for listings
+      available in a specific time window)

   Responses
   ```